• Skip to primary navigation

 And please don’t limit yourself to just the custard in this recipe.
 Cream Puffs taste amazing filled with all types and flavors of creams, puddings, custards and even ice cream.

-Cream Puffs piped with a styled piping tip on a baking sheet - one photo with them raw and one photo with them baked. cream puff recipe with custard filling, custard cream puff recipe.
+Cream Puffs piped with a styled piping tip on a baking sheet - one photo with them raw and one photo with them baked. cream puff recipe with custard filling, custard puff filling custard.

 Pâte à Choux Dough